 - Motivation and time commitment to providing relevant information

 - Clearly defined interview goals

 At Edvantis, we offer to host requirement gathering workshops during the discovery phase.
-A workshop provides both a good opportunity to generate ideas and to establish effective collaboration practices.
+A workshop provides an excellent opportunity to generate ideas and establish effective collaboration practices.